 - Has to make the course interesting.

 - Has to possess sense of promoting the knowledge and skill.

-- · Has to encourage trainees participation.
+- Has to encourage trainees participation.

-- · Admire the interest of the trainees.
+- Admire the interest of the trainees.

-- Should be neatly dressed.
+- Should be neatly dressed. .

 - Should be socially flexible.

 - Should provide a variety of learning experiences.

-- · Has a friendly personality.
+- Should have a friendly personality.

-- Should have sound knowledge of the subject.
+- Should have sound knowledge of the subject. •

-- Has a posed (balanced) and business like attitude.
+- Should possess (balanced) and business like attitude.

-- Shows a great deal of enthusiasm.
+- Should show a great deal of enthusiasm. •

-- Uses many illustrations
+- Should use many illustrations •

-- Has pleasant voice.
+- Should have pleasant voice.

-- Readily assumes responsibility.
+- Should readily assume responsibility.

-- · Has a moderates honorable view.
+- Should have a moderates honorable view.

-- Uses knowledge skill for transfer and application.
+- Should use knowledge skill for transfer and • application.

-- Reasonably strict and maintain discipline.
+- Should reasonably strict and maintain discipline.

-- Has the teaching material well organised.
+- ٠ Has the teaching material well organised.

-- · Should be fair in evaluation.
+- Should be fair in evaluation. •

-- · Has to maintain proper training records.
+- Has to maintain proper training records. ٠

-- Should be punctual.
+- ٠ Should be punctual.

 - Should use tools, materials, and equipments economically.